kncrabtree/moments/README.md

 Input/output options:
-  -b, --bohr            Atomic coordinates in the input file are in Bohr -q, --quiet           Do not print text; only write output files -s, --no-plots        Do not generate atomic coordinate plots -d, --no-csv          Do not generate output csv file.
-  -n MOLNAME, --name MOLNAME
+  -b, --bohr            Atomic coordinates in the input file are in Bohr -q, --quiet           Do not print text; only write output files -3d, --3d-plots       Generate 3D plots instead of 2D -s, --no-plots        Do not generate atomic coordinate plots -d, --no-csv          Do not generate output csv file -n MOLNAME, --name MOLNAME
-                        Molecule name (optional, if omitted it is read from line 2 of the input file or the input filename).
-  -r ROTOR_ATOMS, --rotor ROTOR_ATOMS
+                        Molecule name (optional, if omitted it is read from line 2 of the input file or the input filename) -r ROTOR_ATOMS, --rotor ROTOR_ATOMS
                         Indices of atoms in rotor.
 Atoms are indexed from
                         0. (optional, example -r 0,2,3,4)